Chart Color Schemes

 Kirwan is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Kirwan, as evaluated at the latest Census, comprised 88.9% houses and 11.1% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Kirwan was 27.0%, with mortgaged dwellings at 37.6% and rented ones at 35.4%.
-The median monthly mortgage repayment in Kirwan was $1,450, lower than Non-Metro Qld's average of $1,655.
-Median weekly rent in Kirwan was $325, compared to Non-Metro Qld's $345.
-Nationally, Kirwan's median monthly mortgage repayment is significantly lower at $1,450 versus the Australian average of $1,863, and median weekly rent is substantially below the national figure of $375.
+Dwelling structure in Kirwan, as evaluated at the latest Census held on 28 August 2016, comprised 88.9% houses and 11.1% other dwellings.
+In Regional Qld, this was 76.4% houses and 23.6% other dwellings.
+Home ownership in Kirwan was at 27.0%, with mortgaged dwellings at 37.6% and rented ones at 35.4%.
+The median monthly mortgage repayment was $1,450, below Regional Qld's average of $1,655.
+Median weekly rent in Kirwan was $325, compared to Regional Qld's $345.
+Nationally, Kirwan's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing